sofiewallin/SeriesTracker-REST-API/README.md

 **Users** (`routes/users.js`)

 - GET / Get all added series to a user: `./users/:id/series`
-- PATCH / Add series to a user: `./users/:id/add-series`
+- PATCH / Add one series to a user: `./users/:id/add-series`
-- PATCH / Remove series from a user: `./users/:id/remove-series/:series_id`
+- PATCH / Remove one series from a user: `./users/:id/remove-series/:series_id`
-- PATCH / Add episode to "watched episodes" and set next episode for one series added to a user: `./users/:id/series/:series_id/watch-episode/:episode_id`
+- PATCH / Watch one episode of series added to a user: `./users/:id/series/:series_id/watch-episode/:episode_id`
-- PATCH / Remove episode from "watched episodes" and set next episode for one series added to a user: `./users/:id/series/:series_id/unwatch-episode/:episode_id`
+- PATCH / Unwatch one episode of series added to a user: `./users/:id/series/:series_id/unwatch-episode/:episode_id`
-- PATCH / Clear watch history and set next episode to first episode of one series added to a user: `./users/:id/series/:series_id/clear-watch-history`
+- PATCH / Clear watch history of one series added to a user: `./users/:id/series/:series_id/clear-watch-history`
 - PATCH / Change watching status of one series added to a user: `./users/:id/series/:series_id/change-watching-status/:status`

 ### Packages

-The following packages has been added as dependencies:
+The following packages has been added as dependencies (besides Express):

-- [`dotenv`](https://www.npmjs.com/package/dotenv) - For loading environment variables from a `.env` file.
 - [`bcryptjs`](https://www.npmjs.com/package/bcryptjs) - For hashing passwords and reading hashed passwords.
 It is used in the login function.
+- [`cors`](https://www.npmjs.com/package/cors) - For enabling CORS for the API.
+- [`dotenv`](https://www.npmjs.com/package/dotenv) - For loading environment variables from a `.env` file.
 - [`jsonwebtoken`](https://www.npmjs.com/package/jsonwebtoken) - For creating a JWT for the user on login and for authenticating and authorizing the user on protected routes.
 - [`mongoose`](https://www.npmjs.com/package/mongoose) - For connecting to a MongoDB database and for creating schemas and models for the different collections in the database.
 All the schemas and models can be found in `models/`
 - [`nodemon`](https://www.npmjs.com/package/nodemon) (DevDependency) - For listening to changes when server is running in development.